joomlashack/joomlashack.github.io/coding-standards/joomla/compatibility.md

 }
 ```
 This will automatically look for either `osmap/menus_j3.php` or `osmap/menus.php` in a `layouts`
-folder in the same directory as the form field file defining the custom form.
+folder in the same directory as the class file defining the custom form field.

 ### Joomla 4 layouts
 Joomla 4 now implements special layouts via the 'layouts' tag in the form manifest file.
 To provide